cardstack/boxel/README.md

 ### ember-cli Hosted App
 In order to run the ember-cli hosted app:

 1. `pnpm start` in the host/ workspace to serve the ember app.
-Note that this script includes the environment variable `OWN_REALM_URL=http://localhost:4204/` which configures the host to point to the demo cards realm by default.
+Note that this script includes the environment variable `OWN_REALM_URL=http://localhost:4201/demo/` which configures the host to point to the demo cards realm by default.
 2. `pnpm start:all` in the realm-server/ to serve the base realm and demo realms -- this will also allow you to switch between the app and the tests without having to restart servers)
 3. `pnpm start:synapse` in the matrix/ workspace to run the matrix server.

 The app is available at http://localhost:4200.
-Open the demo cards workspace by entering https:://localhost:4204/ in the search pane.
+It will serve the demo cards realm (configurable with OWN_REALM_URL, as mentioned above).
+You can open the base and demo cards workspace directly by entering http://localhost:4201/base or http://localhost:4201/demo in the browser.

 When you are done running the app you can stop the synapse server by running the following from the `packages/matrix` workspace:
 ```